SublimeText/SaneSnippets/README.md

 ### Using Sublime Package Control

 Pick this option.
-Install via [Sublime Package Control](https://packagecontrol.io/), using the `Package Control: Install Package` menu item.
+Install via [Package Control](https://packagecontrol.io/), using the `Package Control: Install Package` menu item.
 Look for `SaneSnippets` in the package list.

 ### Using Git

 Clone SaneSnippets into your `Packages` directory:

-    # cd to packages dir ...
+    $ cd to packages dir ...
     git clone https://github.com/SublimeText/SaneSnippets.git

 ### Download manually